wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/hardcore.md

 - Main File - Sweet Consumables TTW

 :::note
-Users who are NOT using hardcore mode will still see FOD and H2O related stats on consumable descriptions.
-Please do not open support requests pertaining to this.
+Users NOT using hardcore mode will still see FOD and H2O consumable item effects. **Do not** open support requests about this.
 :::

 ### [Sweet Healing Systems](https://www.nexusmods.com/newvegas/mods/83473)